 Jimmy was interested in hillside property in the Napa Valley and spent some time looking before he located a 45-acre property in the Vaca mountains just above the Stags Leap AVA and below the Atlas Peak AVA.
 He purchased this property from Rob Mondavi in 2001 – at the time it was not planted to vines; the average soil depth is pretty shallow, often only several inches deep.

 The “soils” that form the hillsides along and near Soda Canyon Road are extremely rocky and it takes much work to prepare these hillsides for growing grapes.
 Jimmy hired Davie Piňa of Pina Vineyard Management (a 6th generation Napa Valley farmer) and he helped identify the potential for growing high quality grapes on this particular site.
 While there were other grapes growing in the vicinity one never knows for sure the quality of a site until it has produced a few vintages.

 Soil pits were dug, a good source of water was identified and then the decision was made to plant vines.
 Preparing the site was no easy task; they had to blast and “rip” parts of the hillside to break up the rock to make it more suitable for grapes to grow here.
 A fair amount of rock was also moved further down on the property which helps with drainage.
 Ultimately eight acres were planted entirely to Cabernet Sauvignon – of which there are four clones.

 Several distinctive micro climates are on the property as it relates to their vines.
 The “front block” faces west and has excellent sunshine exposure even in the late afternoon.
 The “back block” faces east and receives less sunshine – the grapes typically hang longer and are picked later then the front block.
 Two distinct wines are made from each of these blocks.

 The name V12 has meaning both as it relates to the auto industry and their specific vineyard.
-Twelve is Jimmy’s championship number, V12 is a high end racing engine and if you break this number up regarding their vineyard, it is 4 vineyard blocks containing 4 clones planted on 4 different rootstock.
+Twelve is Jimmy’s championship number, V12 is a high-end racing engine and if you break this number up regarding their vineyard, it is 4 vineyard blocks containing 4 clones planted on 4 different rootstocks.